Palm Trees for Sale UK | Hardy & Frost Resistant

 Do palm trees need winter protection in the UK?

 Mature Trachycarpus fortunei & wagnerianus usually need no protection at all.
-Young palms (under 3 years) and varieties like Phoenix canariensis or Washingtonia benefit from tying the leaves up and a light fleece wrap on the crown when temperatures drop below –8 °C for several days.
+Young palms (under 3 years) and varieties like Phoenix canariensis or Washingtonia robusta benefit from tying the leaves up and a light fleece wrap on the crown when temperatures drop below –8 °C for several days.
+Learn more in our winter protection guide.

 How cold can palm trees tolerate in the UK?